 If you make this white bean and kale soup, be sure to leave a comment below!

-This white bean and kale soup recipe was originally published in November 2016 but has been updated.
+This white bean and kale soup recipe was originally published November 28, 2016 but has been updated.

 White Bean and Kale Soup With Crispy Chickpeas